 - Wednesday Night Races.
 Join us for a chance to enjoy a fun, outdoor activity while building community spirit.
 You are invited to attend six races to watch as your child gets faster and more confident.
 If you can’t make it to all of the races, join us for those that you can!
 All participants will receive a ribbon at the end of their race.
 This is free event.

-- Vacation Bible School – 2017 Registration Form – This fun summer event, combines Bible teachings, crafts, music, exercise and so much more.
+- Vacation Bible School – This fun summer event, combines Bible teachings, crafts, music, exercise and so much more.
 It is a wonderful time for kids age 3 through age 12.
 There is no cost to this event that takes place during the last week of July.

 - Table of Plenty is an outreach ministry of Zion Mennonite Church that began in October 1997.
 Table of Plenty volunteers prepare and serve lunch to guests at no charge, on Monday, Wednesday and Friday.
 Over the years, the Table of Plenty has served an average of 75-100 meals a week!
 Now regularly serve 30 or more people each day.
 In addition to the weekly meals, Thanksgiving and Christmas dinner are served to anyone in need or who does not have someone with whom to share the holiday.
 The Thanksgiving Dinner began in 1990 and the Christmas Dinner in 1996 and have served more than 6000 meals.
 If you have any questions regarding the Table of Plenty please contact the church office 215-723-3592.

 - The Bean Bag Food Program runs from October through the rest of the school year, providing elementary school students with a bag filled with food for every weekend.
 Students identified by the school as “food insecure” often struggle with their studies when they arrive at school hungry.
 The Bean Bags include nutritious food items for two breakfasts, lunches and snacks over the weekend.
-Last school year, Zion provided approximately 500 Bean Bags to E.M.
-Crouthamel students from January-June 2016.
-This year, the goal is to expand the program, by introducing it at West Broad Street and Franconia Elementary schools.
+Last school year, Zion provided approximately 2,800 Bean Bags to students in three elementary schools, E.M.
+Crouthamel, West Broad Street and Franconia.
+This year the program will expand to all elementary schools in the Souderton School District.
 Cost for each bag is approximately $12.
-We estimate the program will serve more than 40 students at these three school each week.
 Please consider donating to this project to help end hunger and improve educational opportunities at our local elementary schools.